Real Estate Mauritius · Westimmo

 Permanent Residence Permit (PRP) — 20 years

-Available after 5 years of a valid permit (OP or RP) — the minimum period was extended from 3 to 5 years by the 2025-2026 Budget.
-Strengthened criteria: investor ≥ MUR 75M cumulative turnover over 5 years · professional ≥ MUR 400,000/month for 5 years.
-Valid for 20 renewable years.
+Accessible after 5 years of holding a valid permit (OP or RP) — the waiting period was increased from 3 to 5 years under the 2025–2026 Budget.
+Stricter criteria now apply: investor ≥ MUR 75M cumulative turnover over 5 years · professional ≥ MUR 400,000/month for 5 years.
+Valid for 20 years, renewable.
 No separate work permit required.

-Westimmo guides you through every step of your permit application — from profile assessment to submission on the EDB's NELS platform.
-No agency fees.
+Westimmo supports you through every permit application step — from profile assessment to filing your application on the EDB’s NELS platform.
+No agency fee.

 Sources: EDB Mauritius — edbmauritius.org · residency.mu · Finance Act 2025 · National Budget 2025–2026 · Passport and Immigration Office (PIO)